 - Terms, conditions, or limitations on a midwife’s certificate of registration

 - Any professional misconduct, incompetence or incapacity findings and orders made against a midwife

-- If the midwife was the subject of a discipline hearing, a summary of the decision of the Discipline Committee
+- If a midwife was the subject of a discipline hearing, a summary of the decision of the Discipline Committee

-- Written and oral cautions issued to a midwife by the Inquiries, Complaints & Reports Committee, resulting from a complaint or Registrar’s investigation begun on or after March 1, 2016
+- Written and oral cautions issued to a midwife by the Inquiries, Complaints & Reports Committee on or after March 1, 2016

-- Specified Continuing Education or Remediation Programs (SCERPs) that includes a monitoring component required by the Inquiries, Complaints & Reports Committee, resulting from a complaint or Registrar’s investigation begun on or after March 1, 2016
+- Specified Continuing Education or Remediation Programs (SCERPs) that include a monitoring component required by the Inquiries, Complaints & Reports Committee on or after March 1, 2016.
+As of May 30, 2017, all SCERPs required by the ICRC are posted on the Public Register in accordance with amendments made to the Regulated Health Professions Act, 1991.

-- Notices to the public such as findings or charges under the Criminal Code of Canada, Health Insurance Act, or the Controlled Drugs and Substances Act made against a midwife on or after March 1, 2016
+- Notices to the public such as findings or charges under the Criminal Code of Canada, Health Insurance Act, or the Controlled Drugs and Substances Act made against a midwife and reported by the midwife on or after March 1, 2016

-- A midwife’s practice information, including current and past practice name(s), address(es), and telephone number(s)
+- All current and previously reported practice information for a midwife, including address(es), and telephone number(s)

 - Information regarding a midwife’s alternate practice arrangements

-- The names and designations of all current second birth attendants who have worked with a midwife
+- The names and designations of all current second birth attendants who work with a midwife

-- Information regarding hospital and/or birth centre privileges held by a midwife
+- Information regarding reported hospital and/or birth centre privileges held by a midwife

 - A summary of a midwife’s registration history with the College or other regulators